 Can I get into University of Florida?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-13,072 out of 28,662 applicants or 46% were admitted making University of Florida a more competitive school to get into with a lesser chance of acceptance for average applicants.
-Academically, it has very high requirements for admission test scores.
+13,892 out of 29,220 applicants or 48% were admitted making University of Florida a more competitive school to get into with a lesser chance of acceptance for average applicants.
+Academically, it has extremely high requirements for admission test scores.
 University of Florida typically accepts and attracts A average high school students.
 Only 50% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to University of Florida and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

 Admission data indicates that University of Florida regularly accepts students with ACTs of 27 and above.
 We estimate the school accepting minimim ACT composite scores around 25 in some instances.
 Prospective students submitting an ACT composite of 29 or higher should be in the upper half of appliants - and students with a 31 and above have very competitive chances.
 43 percent of applicants submit ACT scores to University of Florida.

 Reporting indicates the school consistently takes SAT composite scores down to 1250 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1165.
 The estimated average SAT composite for admitted freshman is 1335 out of 1600.
 57 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.